j03m/j03mblog/js-exception-handling.md

 });
 ```

 This code makes me happy.
-Depending on the library you use it's very fast (see Bluebird's benchmarks), it is as expressive as try/catch and allows you to target specific error conditions, it handles async as elegantly as can be expected without domains + handles sync conditions via the same semantic.
+Depending on the library you use it's very fast (see [https://github.com/petkaantonov/bluebird]Bluebird's benchmarks), it is as expressive as try/catch and allows you to target specific error conditions, it handles async as elegantly as can be expected without domains + handles sync conditions via the same semantic.

 #### Using primitives instead of error objects

-Don't do this.
-A very easy demonstration of why can be seen by running this in node:
+A very easy demonstration of why you shouldn't do this can be seen by running the following in node:

 ```
 throw "hi";